 - How do I get over the guilt of wanting to be romantically involved with someone other than my husband with dementia?

-Drew points out that every situation is unique and there are no “cookie cutter answers.”
-Nothing will make the process totally pain-free, for the caregiver, or the person suffering from dementia.
+Drew points out that every relationship and caregiving situation is unique, and there are no “cookie-cutter answers.”
+Nothing will make the process totally pain-free for the caregiver or the person suffering from dementia.
 There are, however, common themes, tips and insights that can be shared between caregivers with similar experiences.